Become an MFP Fellow

 Training might include professional development seminars or webinars on cutting-edge behavioral health practices and sponsored attendance at professional conferences and meetings.
 It might also include practicum placements, externships, and internships that provide unique mentoring, supervision, and clinical interactions with racial and ethnic minority populations.

-Personal stories of program participants are featured in Minority Fellowship eNews, SAMHSA’s quarterly newsletter for MFP fellows and alumni.
-Access the latest issue of Minority Fellowship eNews as well as other publications and resources.
+Personal stories of program participants are featured in fellow of the month profiles, and Minority Fellowship eNews, SAMHSA’s quarterly newsletter for MFP fellows and alumni.
+Access the latest issue of Minority Fellowship eNews, as well as webinars and other resources.

 - American Association for Marriage and Family Therapy